britive/terraform-provider-britive/docs/resources/resource_manager_resource_type_schedule_scan.md

 * `id` - The composite identifier of the schedule scan.
 * `task_id` - The unique identifier of the scheduled scan task.
-* `created_by` - The user who created the scheduled scan.
-* `created` - The creation timestamp of the scheduled scan (epoch milliseconds).
-* `modified` - The last-modified timestamp of the scheduled scan (epoch milliseconds).
-Null until the first update.
-* `modified_by` - The user who last modified the scheduled scan.
 * `next_run` - The next scheduled run timestamp (epoch milliseconds).

 ## Import